dask/dask/docs/source/index.rst

     or
     pip install dask

-Technically speaking, operations on dask collections (Array, Bag, DataFrame) produce task graphs that encode blocked algorithms.
+Operations on dask collections (Array, Bag, DataFrame) produce task graphs that encode blocked algorithms.
 Dask schedulers execute these task graphs in parallel in a variety of contexts.

 .. image:: images/collections-schedulers.png
    :alt: Dask collections and schedulers